Financial-Times/ft-origami/image-sets.md

   - Logged in as you, In Github, set up origamiserviceuser as a collaborator with write access to the image set. origamiserviceuser doesn't have 2FA enabled so it should only be given write access explicitly and only where absolutely necessary

+  - Log in to CircleCI and add your new image set as a project

   - Log out of Github

-  - Log in to Github as origamiserviceuser (details in Lastpass)

-  - Now log in to CircleCI using Github (as origamiservivceuser)
+  - Now log in to CircleCI using Github as origamiservivceuser (Details in LastPass)

   - Go to "Add Projects" and find the new Image Set (It should be under the Financial-Times organisation)